ellipsys/WIFIRock/README.md

 Do you want to add more tools in this project?
 Write me or do a pull request!

-In the case of [Bettercap](https://github.com/bettercap/bettercap), this tool has its own Dockerfile config and its optimized nicely!
+In the case of [Bettercap](https://github.com/bettercap/bettercap), this tool has its own Dockerfile config and is optimized nicely!

 ## Contact